WongChoice/Time-Logger/README.md

-# extension to log time
+# extension to log time of employees